Alignak-monitoring/alignak-doc/source/03_how_it_work/run_daemons.rst

 When running, the Alignak daemons are logging their activity in log files that can be found in the */usr/local/var/log/* directory.
 Each daemon has its own log file.
-Log files are kept on the system for a period of 6 rotating days.
+Log files are kept on the system for a default period of 7 rotating days.

+Each daemon log file configuration is found in the daemon configuration file (/usr/local/etc/alignak/daemons/*.ini*).

 In case of problem, make sure that there is no ERROR and/or WARNING logs in the log files.